 In 1312 Goa came under the governance of the Delhi Sultanate.
 In 1510, the Portuguese established a permanent settlement in Goa.
 In 1961 Goa and Daman and Diu were taken by the Indian Army from the Portuguese.

 It was earlier declared Union territory by Indian Government but in 1987 it was made the 25th state of India.

 The culture of Goan people is a blend of Portuguese and Indian culture.
 Goans is the demonym used by people of Goa and they loved being called by this name.
 They are friendly and full of life people, the holiday spirit of Goa reflects their attitude.

-You can see the unique religious harmony at few places where both Hindus and Christians offer their prayers.
+You can see the unique religious harmony at a few places where both Hindus and Christians offer their prayers.
 They even participate with great enthusiasm in each other’s fairs and festivals.

 The cultural heritage of Goa consists of numerous goa churches, temples, and mosques.
 Portugues were great church builders and they desire to spread their faith.
-However, Hindus and Muslims settlers were nonetheless eager to populate the land with their descendants.
+However, Hindus and Muslim settlers were nonetheless eager to populate the land with their descendants.
 You can witness Goa’s cultural richness is reflected through Gaons folk dances and songs too.